24 October

 Fraser Island

-Australian Fossil Mammal Sites (Riversleigh) (Qld/ SA)
+Australian Fossil Mammal Sites (Riversleigh) (Qld/

 Central Eastern Rainforest Reserves (Qld/ NSW)